-- 1. Registered heifers will show by age following the same guidelines as regular 4-H heifer class guidelines. - 2.
-The same rules will be followed as all other heifer classes. - 3.
+- 1. Commercial heifers will be shown by weight. - 2.
+Registered heifers will show by age following the same guidelines as regular 4-H heifer class guidelines. - 3.
+The same rules will be followed as all other heifer classes. - 4.
 Champion Miniature heifer will compete for "Supreme Champion Heifer."